octokit/plugin-rest-endpoint-methods.js/docs/issues/listForAuthenticatedUser.md

+# List user account issues assigned to the authenticated user

-# List all issues across owned and member repositories assigned to the authenticated user
+List issues across owned and member repositories assigned to the authenticated user:

 **Note**: GitHub's REST API v3 considers every pull request an issue, but not every issue is a pull request.
 For this reason, "Issues" endpoints may return both issues and pull requests in the response.
 You can identify pull requests by the `pull_request` key.